cooper/ferret/doc/Operators.md

 Tokenized as `OP_PROP`.

-Currently, the `OP_PROP` token always raises a tokenizer error.
-This is because properties, including the period (`.`) are tokenized as a single `PROPERTY` token.
+Bareword properties such as `.propName`, including the period (`.`), are tokenized as a single `PROPERTY` token.
+For non-barewords, `OP_PROP` is used.
+This allows property names to be evaluated at runtime.
+The same example would be written like so: `.["propName"]`.

     $value = $object.someValue